leo5123/discord-balacingTeamsBot-node-mongodb/README.md

 ## English explanation
+ Max: 12 players, 2 teams, easily changable in the startpug and scramble files.
 This bot was coded in the english language, to use him you need to change some ids in the code, the files that need changes are:
 * index.js
 * handleCommands